Raskin says it’s ‘worth investigating’ whether House members were drinking in hearing room

 After a short break, the two lawmakers continued the argument, with Greene insulting Ocasio-Cortez’s intelligence and saying she would “never” apologize for her comments.

-Later, Crockett hit back at Greene saying she has a “bleach blonde, bad built, butch body.”
+Later, Crockett hit back at Greene, alluding in a question on a ruling that she has a “bleach blond, bad built, butch body.”

 She said Friday that she believes Greene’s original comment was “absolutely” racist.